gary-archer/oauth.desktopsample.final/README.md

 ## Overview

-A cross-platform demo desktop app using OAuth and OpenID Connect, which aims for the best usability and reliability.
+A cross-platform desktop app using OAuth and OpenID Connect, which aims for the best usability and reliability.

 ## Views